sujayrittikar/multimodal_alzheimers_detection/readme.md

-# DIP Project: Exploring Multimodal Fusion and Vision Language Models for Alzheimer’s Disease Detection
+# Exploring Multimodal Fusion and Vision Language Models for Alzheimer’s Disease Detection

 **Steps to initiate the data files after cloning this repo:**